 - Water the trays regularly to keep the soil moist.
 You don't want to let the mix dry out, but you also don't want to let it become soggy or water-logged.

 - Your crocosmia seeds should germinate within 2 to 3 weeks.

 Transplanting the Flowers

 When the outdoor conditions are right, it's time to transplant your seedlings into your garden.
-Transplant your crocosmia seedlings in late spring when they have 4 to 6 sets of true leaves.
-Choose a transplant site in full sun with rich, loose, well-drained soil and enough room to space your crocosmia seedlings at least 1 foot apart.
+Transplant your crocosmia seedlings in late spring when they have four to six sets of true leaves.
+Choose a transplant site in full sun with rich, loose, well-draining soil and enough room to space your crocosmia seedlings at least 1 foot apart.
 A spot near a window is ideal so you can appreciate the hummingbirds it will attract.

-Water the seedlings well after you transplant them.
-Continue to thoroughly water them twice a week while the seedlings become established and part of your crocosmia care routine.
+Water the seedlings well after you transplant them and continue to water them thoroughly twice a week while they become established.
 Mulch around the seedlings to conserve moisture.
 Fertilize your crocosmia plants after planting with a water-soluble fertilizer formulated for flowering perennials.
 Repeat fertilization in July when your crocosmia are blooming.
-Apply a deep layer of mulch in the late fall to protect corms in the ground from freezing and allow them to produce new underground growth during the winter.
+Apply a 2-inch-deep layer of mulch in the late fall to protect corms in the ground from freezing and allow them to produce new underground growth during the winter.